RootwireLtd/OpenDocs/general/community/contributing/index.md

 We have a lot of ideas and I'm sure you do too.
 Please use our [issues list](https://github.com/RootwireLtd/OpenDocs/issues) to suggest new features and documentation you would like to see added.

 Once again, detail wins.
-Be clear and outcome oriented in your requests - it makes it easier for us to evaluate, priortise, and get it right.
+Be clear and outcome oriented in your requests - it makes it easier for us to evaluate, prioritise, and get it right.

 ## Contribute to the Repo